 The college application process can seem daunting.
 From crafting a powerful personal statement to ensuring that your stellar extracurricular experience will impress admissions officers, students spend countless hours perfecting their applications in hopes that their application will stand out.

-- Relax and be yourself.
+While admission interviews to get into a new school can be daunting, especially one where you’ll be studying at an international university abroad, they don’t have to be!
 The interview is simply a conversation, and it allows our admissions counselors to get to know why you are a good fit for JCU.
 Just relax and let your personality shine through, and we are sure that we will be impressed by you and your many accomplishments.

-- Think about your answers in advance.
-Brainstorm answers to the questions that your interviewer will most likely ask, such as your strengths and weaknesses, your high school academic and extracurricular experiences, and most importantly, why you think that John Cabot is the right university for you.
+Brainstorm answers to the questions that your interviewer will most likely ask, such as your strengths and weaknesses, your high school academic and extracurricular experiences, and most importantly, why you think that John Cabot is the right university for you while you study in Italy.
 If you are particularly nervous, practice your answers in front of a mirror or with a friend.
-Try not to practice too much though- you want to make sure that your answers sound authentic, rather than overly rehearsed!
+Try not to practice too much though—you want to make sure that your answers sound authentic, rather than overly rehearsed!

 Talk About Why Studying at JCU Interests You

 One of the best things you can emphasize during your admissions interview is how an experience studying at an American university in Rome would interest you, and how studying at JCU specifically would be a great opportunity for you academically.
 If you already have a lot of experience traveling in different countries around the world, be sure to bring it up during the interview.
 Furthermore, explaining in detail why Italy—and specifically Rome—appeal to you as a place to develop yourself academically can also work in your favor.